 The Dead Sea Scroll exhibit I saw today was created specifically to try and convince the world that Jerusalem essentially belongs to Judaism and what’s more than that, to Israel.
 It was bizarre and off-putting to see the energetic patterns of political motivation in the exhibit.
 It had a very different feel from most historical exhibits.
 For whatever reason, the descriptive plaques that are created for museums tend to absorb the most amount of intention patterning from the people who create the exhibits.
 Sometimes this is due to the material used in the plaques.
 The plaques of most historical museums have a very “science/archaeology” feel to them.
 They are full of the patterns of awe, enthusiasm and perfectionism of people who are what we would call “history buffs”.
 In yesterday’s exhibit it was different.
 Most of the plaques emitted strong patterns of desire and conviction.
 This combination is consistent with the frequency of “ulterior motive”.
 But that is not what upset me the most as a spiritual teacher.
 What upset me the most is that humans seem to be unwilling to graduate out of kindergarten.

 Seeking spirituality through an external religion at this point in the human timeline is kindergarten.
 At a certain point, it is time to graduate.
 I watched people filter through the exhibit in awe, as if they were looking at the closest representation of pure God given truth.
 Not of what used to be true, but of what is true.
-And I could not help but feel like people make no sense.
 There are no other historical exhibits in the world that are regarded with as much current worship as religious exhibits.

 Most exhibits are regarded as what they are; a relatively accurate account of what was true back then.
 We do not look back at medieval torture devices and think “brilliant, we should be using those today.”
 We do not look back at William Gilbert’s studies on electricity in the 1600s, which involved rubbing amber with fur to produce electric charge and think to ourselves “I have to get myself some of that amber and fur so I can read my book at night”.
 We are able to regard them, and most parts of history, as part of our learning process… except it would seem for religion.